-- Students will be exempted from developmental mathematics coursework if they graduated from a NC public high school within the past five years, completed the "Future-Ready Core" and achieved an overall unweighted GPA of 2.6 or greater, as documented on a high school transcript. - Students will be exempted from developmental mathematics coursework if they graduated from any other high school (recognized by the state within which they resided at that time) within the past five years, completed four credits of high school mathematics including one of the mathematics courses listed below and achieved an overall unweighted GPA of 2.6 or greater, as documented on a high school transcript. - Students not meeting one of the exemptions above will take the mathematics diagnostic test to determine which developmental mathematics modules (DMAs), if any, they must complete.
+- Students will be exempted from developmental mathematics coursework if they graduated from a NC public high school within the past five years, completed the "Future-Ready Core" and achieved an overall unweighted GPA of 2.6 or greater, as documented on a high school transcript. - Students who have earned credit for an appropriate college-level mathematics course may be exempted from the mathematics placement test. - Students not meeting one of the exemptions above will take the mathematics placement test to determine which developmental mathematics modules (DMAs), if any, they must complete.